jbush001/NyuziProcessor/software/apps/doom/README.md

 To run in the emulator, type 'make run'.

-To run on FPGA, change libos to use the ramdisk by setting the ENABLE_RAMDISK macro in software/libs/libos/fs.c.
-Rebuild libos and type 'make fpgarun' in this directory to execute.
+To run on FPGA, type 'make fpgarun' in this directory.
 The makefile transfers the data files over the serial port into the ramdisk.
 This takes a while.

 The primary changes I made for the port were: